-Avoid political gatherings, protests and demonstrations as they can turn violent, resulting in injuries and deaths.
+Avoid political gatherings, protests and demonstrations as they can turn violent.
 Local police and security forces have responded with force on occasion, and may not distinguish between demonstrators and bystanders.
 Large crowds present an added safety risk.
 Foreigners involved in protests and demonstrations may face arrest and deportation.

-In Phnom Penh, possible sites for rallies include political party offices, including the Cambodia National Rescue Party (CNRP) headquarters, the Supreme Court (by the riverside) and other court buildings, the National Assembly building, the Prime Minister's residence (by the Independence Monument), Wat Phnom, the Phnom Penh Municipal Government Office (also known as Phnom Penh City Hall, located on Monivong Boulevard), Democracy Park (also known as Freedom Park), and other government and military buildings or compounds.
+In Phnom Penh, possible sites for rallies include political party offices, court buildings, the National Assembly building, the Prime Minister's residence, Wat Phnom, the Phnom Penh Municipal Government Office, Democracy Park, and other government and military buildings or compounds.

 Roadblocks restricting access through the city can occur with little warning.
-The presence of armed security personnel on the streets can increase around the time of key domestic political events.
+The presence of armed security personnel on the streets can increase around the time of key domestic political events, including elections.